govau/content-guide/_content-types/fact-sheets.md

 order: 2
 ---

-Fact sheet content should be offered in HTML to meet accessibility requirements and allow for printing.
+Publish fact sheets in HTML.
+This improves accessibility and allows for printing.

-If there is a need to offer the information as a PDF in addition to HTML, you must [make the PDF accessible]().
+If the user needs the information available as a PDF as well as HTML, you must [make the PDF accessible](/accessibility-inclusivity/#pdfs).